Muhammad-Sheraz-ds/Data-Structures-and-Algorithms-in-Python/README.md

 - **Problem Solving**: These concepts are the tools you'll use to tackle complex real-world problems, from optimizing delivery routes to analyzing vast datasets.

-- **Technical Interviews**: FAANG interviews are rigorous and challenging.
-These skills will give you the edge in solving their complex coding challenges.
+- **Technical Interviews**: Coding interviews are rigorous and challenging.
+These skills will give you the edge in solving complex coding challenges.

-- **Foundation for Learning**: These fundamental concepts form the basis for more advanced areas like machine learning, artificial intelligence, and software development.
+- **Foundation for Learning**: These fundamental concepts form the basis for more advanced areas like machine learning, artificial intelligence, and Data Science.

 ## Data Structures